RetroDECK/ES-DE/INSTALL.md

 Make a directory in your build environment tree, for instance under `C:\Programming\include`

 Copy the include files from cURL, FreeImage, FreeType, GLEW, pugixml, RapidJSON, SDL2 and VLC to this directory.

+You may need to create the SDL2 directory manually and copy the header files there.

 It should then look something like this:

 ```